Best Songs to Test Bass

 In this series, to test the bass, we suggest these songs so that you could always change your settings accordingly to deliver the best potential music audio experience.

-Complete of confusion and pandemonium, “M.A.D.” by Hadouken, the London party!
+- M.A.D – Hadouken Complete of confusion and pandemonium, "M.A.D." by Hadouken, the London party!
 Brings undue hype of electronics.
-The crackling bass attempts to “crack your cranium,” and the loud, electronic lyrics and chaos are accompanied by the relentless hammering of the drum and bass.
-Every single moment is crazy, and you are held on your toes by enigmatic rises and falls.
-The tension and stress of this pounding track can be replicated by only the finest floor-standing speakers.
+The crackling bass attempts to "crack your cranium," and the loud, electronic lyrics and chaos are accompanied by the relentless hammering of the drum and bass.

-The global hit “Titanium” enchants the crowds, inspiring them from beginning to end.
-This album featured some powerful dance-club style rhythms from French DJ David Guetta.
 The vocals of Australian artist Sia bring suspense and excitement to a melody of almost vintage nature.
 The throbbing bass beat is unremitting and mentally poignant.
 The roaring enthusiasm of this electric pop song just deepens the heightened enthusiasm and erratic declines emphasized by the inclusion of well-placed destructive bass.

 This though, is perhaps the one that is their finest bass album.
 It's got some pretty good beats that will get you rolling for real.
 An attempt is probably worth it.